paraglider-project/paraglider/docs/source/developers/contributing/prerequisites.rst

 Most contributors should start with the basic prerequisites.
 Depending on the task you need to perform, you may need to install more tools.

-We highly recommend using VS Code for development.
-We provide a `dev container <https://code.visualstudio.com/docs/devcontainers/containers>`_ that will automatically install all of the prerequisites for you.
-It will take a while to download and install the first time you run it, but subsequent runs will be much faster.

 VS Code Setup
 -------------